dynamsoft-docs/license-server-docs/common/mechanism.md

 ## License Tracking

 When a Dynamsoft SDK uses a trackable license, it will record every successful operation that needs to be tracked.
-Then it generates a minimum report for each 3-minute time slot and sumbit the report every 3 minutes.
+Then it generates a minimum report for each 3-minute time slot and sumbits the report every 3 minutes.
 We'll dive deeper into the mechanism below.

 ### Usage report

+#### Dynamic Web TWAIN

+Dynamic Web TWAIN is used to scan documents or load existing documents for further operations, etc., its usage report includes fields such as

+* Time label (indicates which 3-minute slot it covers)
+* Handshake Code
+* Client UUID
+* Count of total processed pages
+* Type of importing operations (whether the pages are scanned, captured, etc.)

 #### Dynamsoft Barcode Reader

-The main purpose of the Barcode Reader is to locate and decode barcodes, therefore, its usage is about successful barcode scans and its report includes the following fields
+The main purpose of the Barcode Reader is to locate and decode barcodes, therefore, its usage is about successful barcode scans and its report includes fields such as

 * Time label (indicates which 3-minute slot it covers)
 * Handshake Code